MyBoringFacts/MyBoringFacts/README.md

 -  Hi,
+-  I prefer to go by the name BoringFacts.
+Or just {Something}Facts.
+-  I'm a CS majored Uni student.
+Still learning and have to go through a lot of things.
+-  interested in cybersecurity , however having a heard time focusing on what to study.
--  I’m Boringfacts, sometimes coolfacts
+-
--  currently learning introduction to pentesting, im still at very beginning level.
-- 📫 How to reach me ...?? interesting question.
-Hmmm... why would you need me?

 <!---
 MMVIIXXIV/MMVIIXXIV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.